bontalor/bonta.lor.moe/writeups/_posts/2025-08-13-htb_arctic.md

 ```

-Then I reopen my shell session and use certutil.exe to download the exe.\
+Then I reopen my shell session and use certutil.exe to download the payload.\
 *note the certutil.exe method to download files only works on older Windows builds.

 ```bash